PlatosTwin/bayes_ab/README.md

 - Refine decision rule (test continuation assessment) to include more nuance
 - Implement Markov Chain Monte Carlo in place of Monte Carlo
 - Create a method to easily plot evolutions of posteriors and evaluation metrics with time
+- Annotate classes with references to the relevant sections within Gelman et al., 2021

 ## References and related work